marknoack/sdk_test/docsrc/quickstart.rst

 See `PEP-249 <https://www.python.org/dev/peps/pep-0249>`_ for the DB API reference and specifications.

-An example `jupyter notebook <https://github.com/firebolt-db/firebolt-sdk/tree/main/examples/dbapi.ipynb>`_ is included to illustrate the use of the Firebolt API.
+Please visit our `Github repository <https://github.com/firebolt-db/firebolt-sdk/tree/main/examples/dbapi.ipynb>`_ for examples on using the Firebolt API.

 ==========================
 **Optional features**
 ==========================

-By default, the firebolt-python-sdk uses ``datetime`` module to parse date and datetime values, which might be slow for a large amount of operations.
-In order to speed up datetime operations, it's possible to use `ciso8601 <https://pypi.org/project/ciso8601/>`_ package.
+By default, the Firebolt sdk uses the ``datetime`` module to parse date and datetime values, but this might be slow for large operations.
+In order to speed up datetime operations, its possible to use `ciso8601 <https://pypi.org/project/ciso8601/>`_ package.

-To install firebolt--python-sdk with ``ciso8601`` support, run ``pip install firebolt-sdk[ciso8601]``
+To install firebolt-python-sdk with ``ciso8601`` support, run ``pip install firebolt-sdk[ciso8601]``